Band of Brothers (miniseries): Historical accuracy

 To preserve historical accuracy, the writers conducted additional research.
 One source was the memoir of Easy Company soldier David Kenyon Webster, Parachute Infantry: An American Paratrooper's Memoir of D-Day and the Fall of the Third Reich (1994).
 This was published by LSU Press, following renewed interest in World War II and more than 30 years after his death in a boating accident.
 In Band of Brothers Ambrose quoted liberally from Webster's unpublished diary entries, with permission from his estate.

 The production team consulted Dale Dye, a retired United States Marine Corps captain and consultant on Saving Private Ryan, as well as with most of the surviving Easy Company veterans, including Richard Winters, Bill Guarnere, Frank Perconte, Ed Heffron, and Amos Taylor.
-Dye (who portrays Colonel Robert Sink) instructed the actors in a 10-day boot camp.
+Dye (who portrays Colonel Robert Sink) instructed the actors in a 10-day boot camp at the Longmoor Military Camp in Hampshire, culminating with parachute training at RAF Brize Norton.

-The production aimed for accuracy in the detail of weapons and costumes.
+The production aimed for accuracy in the details of weapons and costumes.
 Simon Atherton, the weapons master, corresponded with veterans to match weapons to scenes, and assistant costume designer Joe Hobbs used photos and veteran accounts.

 Most actors had contact with the individuals they were to portray before filming, often by telephone.
 Several veterans came to the production site.
 Hanks acknowledged that alterations were needed to create the series: "We've made history fit onto our screens.
-We had to condense down a vast number of characters, fold other people's experiences into 10 or 15 people, have people saying and doing things others said or did.
+We had to condense down a vast number of characters, fold other people's experiences into 10 or 15 people, and have people saying and doing things others said or did.
 We had people take off their helmets to identify them, when they would never have done so in combat.
 But I still think it is three or four times more accurate than most films like this."
 As a final accuracy check, the veterans saw previews of the series and approved the episodes before they were aired.

 Shortly after the premiere of the series, Tom Hanks asked Major Winters what he thought of Band of Brothers.
-The major responded, "I wish that it would have been more authentic.
+The major responded, "I wish that it had been more authentic.
 I was hoping for an 80 percent solution."
 Hanks responded, "Look, Major, this is Hollywood.
-At the end of the day we will be hailed as geniuses if we get this 12 percent right.
+At the end of the day, we will be hailed as geniuses if we get this 12 percent right.
 We are going to shoot for 17 percent."